Why You Should Visit

 - Proceed on Highway 30 to Knappa Junction (85 miles W of Portland and 12 miles E of Astoria).

-- At the Logger Cafe (on your right) in Knappa Junction, take a right (N).
+- At the Logger Cafe (north of the highway) in Knappa Junction, turn north.

-- Drive less than .25 mile and turn right onto Brownsmeade Road.
+- Drive less than .25 mile and turn right onto Knappa Dock Road.

 - After one mile, the road forks; bear left and continue towards the river.

-- Cross a wooden bridge over railroad tracks and go 100 yards to the Knappa Docks.
+- Pass a decommissioned wooden bridge and follow the road over railroad tracks and go 100 yards to the Knappa Docks.

 - Try to park on the left.